NEWS AND SPECIAL EVENTS

 August 21 -26, 1999: New Orleans for the ACS Meetings.
 Abstracts are posted here.

 October 21-23, 1999: El Paso for the Joint 55th Southwest/15th Rocky Mountain Regional Meeting of the ACS.
 Abstracts are posted here.
-And photos of a side trip to New Mexico!
+Plus photos of a side trip to New Mexico!

 August 20-24, 2000: Washington, DC, for the 220th ACS National Meeting.
 Abstracts are posted here.